nazariyv/ocean-data-leakage/README.md

    > > However, in some cases, the configuration might be too complex for environment variables.
 In such situations, we might need to fall back to files (hopefully YAML).
 When those cases are combined with legacy applications which are almost exclusively using file-based configuration, it is evident that we cannot rely only on environment variables.
    > >
    > > When a configuration is based on files, the best approach we can take is to bake the configuration into a Docker image.
 That way, we are going down the fully-immutable road.
 Still, that might not be possible when our application needs different configuration options for various clusters (e.g., testing and production).

+## Limitations of the solution

+1. Encryption may give false positives if threshold set too low
+2. Correlation measure is not shift invariant.
+If someone purely copies the input in the "wrong" byte block.
+Epsilon is highly heuristical.
+3. Keywords solution's time complexity is extremelu poor.
+4. In some conditions an assumption is made that only one input exists.

 ## Anyone wants to share in the bounty of the hack?
 Feel free to extend my work and ping me with questions